Poetic elder portrait by Oded Wagenstein

 Kfar Neter, Israel.

-It was here that her mother, Zipora, took her own life at age 63.
+It was here that her mother, Zipora, took her own life at the age of 63.

 Caption

-Sara took her own life in the bathtub at age 59.
+Sara took her own life in the bathtub at the age of 59.

 Caption